Akron, Ohio: Film and television

 Akron has served as the setting for several major studio and independent films.
 Inducted into the National Film Registry, Dance, Girl, Dance (1940), tells the story of two dancers from Akron who go to New York City.
 My Name is Bill W. (1989) tells the true story of Bill Wilson who co-founded Alcoholics Anonymous, which held its first meetings at the Stan Hywet Hall and Gardens and has over two million members today.
 The program's connection to the Saint Thomas Hospital is alluded to in an episode of the television series Prison Break (2005), where Michael Scofield talks to Sara Tancredi on the phone while there.
 The Akron Armory is used as a venue for a female wrestling team in ...All the Marbles (1981).
 More than a Game (2009) documents National Basketball Association player LeBron James and his St. Vincent – St. Mary High School high school basketball team's journey.
 In Drake's music video to Forever (2009) off the More than a Game soundtrack (2009), the iconic Goodyear's logo on top the company's theater is shown.
 The city has been frequently portrayed in media, from "Hell on Earth" in the television series I'm In Hell (2007), to the whereabouts of a holy woman in The Virgin of Akron, Ohio (2007).
 Henry Spivey of My Own Worst Enemy (2008), travels to Akron through the series many times.
-George Costanza in an episode of Seinfeld (1989), flies to the city.
+George Costanza in an episode of Seinfeld (1989), flies to Akron and has a meeting at Firestone.
 M.Y.O.B.
 (2008) is centered on an Akron runaway girl named Riley Veatch.
 Jake Foley of Jake 2.0 (2003), Pickles family of the Rugrats (1991), and J.Reid of In Too Deep (1999), and Avery Barkley of Nashville (2016) are also from the city.
 Akron was also in the spotlight on the television show Criminal Minds "Compromising Positions" (2010) Season 6, Episode 4.
 The 2015 film Room is set in Akron, filmed in Toronto with staging to signify Akron.